jayd2446/fbaiodias.github.io/_harp/public/_texts/yld.md

-Later I moved to London, and started working for YLD as Node.js Consultant, helping big companies switch to modern technologies like node, react and redux, which felt great because suddenly I have thousands of users using products I helped building.
+I spent the end of 2015 in London working for YLD as Node.js Consultant, working alongside awesome people and helping big companies switch from old school stacks to modern technologies like node, react and redux..